kingksjo/stocks-monitor/README.md

 # stocks-monitor
-A telegram bot to track the activity and news of a US Stock
+A telegram bot to track the activity and news of a US Stock with the news.